-4.4 Working Conditions
+4.3 Working conditions

-4.4.1 Questions 15, 16, 17 and 18 sort to establish the respondents views regarding the pay, general physical working conditions, conditions of the basic instruments, tools and equipment and how the respondents rated their qualifications and work skills in comparison with the pay.
+4.3.1 Question 15, 16, 17 and 18 sought to establish the respondents' views regarding the pay, general physical working conditions, conditions off the basic instruments, tools and equipments and how the respondents rated their qualifications and work skills in comparison with the pay.

-80% of the respondents rated their salaries and allowances as fair while only 20% rated their salaries and allowances as poor.
-70% of the respondents described their general physical working conditions as fair while 30% describe them as poor.
+80 % of the respondents rated their salaries and allowances as fair while only 20% rated, their salaries and allowances as poor.
+70% of the respondents' distributed their general physical working conditions as far while 30% described them as poor.
 80% of the respondents rated the condition of the basic instruments, tools and equipment they use at work as fair while 20% said they are poor.
 60% of the respondents felt that given their qualifications and the work skills, the TSC was paying them fairly, while 40% felt it was paying them poorly.
-This is illustrated by table 4.4.1 and also figure 4 here below.
+This is illustrated below